s311354/practice_common_alogrithm/binary_search/README.md

 ## Overview of Binary Search ##

 #### The concept of binary search algorithm ####
 Binary search is a search algorithm that finds the poistion of a target value whithin a sorted array or data structure.
 Binary search compares the target value to the middle element of that array or data structure.

+Note:
+- Balanced v.s Unbalanced Binary
+- Poreorder traversing v.s Inorder traversing v.s Postorder traversing
+- the average time complexity for searching for a value in a binary search tree is O(log n)
+- the average time cimplexity for inserting a value into a binary search tree is O(n)

+The common use case for a tree:
+- make it easy to search for information
+- represent hierarchical data
+- implementing indexing in databases

 #### The concept of struct and class declarations ####
 For C program, a struct is a type consisting of a sequence of members whose storage is allocated in an ordered sequence. (as opposed to union, which is a type consisting of a sequence of members whose storage overlaps) Within a struct object, addresses of its elements increase in order in which the members were defined.

 For C++ program, classes and structs are user-defined types, defined by class-specifier.

 #### The concept of pointer and reference ####
 A pointer is an object that stores the address, or location in memory, of some other object.
 That is, it is a reference to some other value.
 A pointer is a type of thing, the same way an integer or string is a type of thing.
 In addition, a pointer exist so that you can dereference it to set or get the addressed value.

 <div class="language-shell highlighter-rouge"><pre class="highlight"><code class="hljs ruby"><span class="nb">int x = 0;